UTDallasEPICS/ATC-Patient-Management-Backend/README.md

 We used [Docker](https://www.docker.com/) to streamline the server connection process, and recommend that you do so too.
 This will allow you to set up the mongo container.

-If you are using Windows, we also recommend that you look through the windows setup under [Docker Docs](https://docs.docker.com/get-docker/) to help setup the program as windows has a few external requirements.
+If you are using Windows, we also recommend that you look through the Windows setup under [Docker Docs](https://docs.docker.com/get-docker/) to help setup the program as windows has a few external requirements.
 With windows, you can choose to either use the WSL 2 backend, Hyper-V backend, or set up a VM in a different OS, such as Linux, to run Docker from.

 Once your Docker is set up and you are connected to the Mongoose server, use the following command to run it:
 ```